Think of your resume as the front page of a newspaper where your name is the byline. Now, what’s the headline?

 The job description might offer a clue.

 See how the company describes the role requirements, then tailor your headline to include one or two keywords.
+Ensure that the keywords you choose are used naturally and represent your actual qualifications.

 Here’s an example of a resume headline with the keywords pulled from the job listing in bold: